Why you need a roadmap to retirement

 Your dream meeting doesn’t have to be anything fancy.
 It just needs to be intentional.

-- Plan a time to talk specifically about your dreams for retirement.
+- Plan a time to talk specifically about your dreams and goals during retirement.
 Pick a place, set a date, and get a sitter for the kids if necessary.
 You want to give each other your undivided attention without distractions and interruptions.

 - Decide ahead of time that you will withhold judgment and be supportive of the other’s ideas.
 Go into it being open to whatever your partner shares.
 This can be hard, especially for women!
 But if you plan to respond this way, you’ll have a better chance of being successful.